kathleenwest/Azure-App-Service-Web-App-Demo-Project/README.md

 # Azure App Service Web App Demo Project

-This tutorial azure cloud project demonstrates how to create and deploy a basic web app using azure portal or the CLI (command line interface).
-We will use our azure account to creature a resource group, app service plan, and a web app.
-Then we will configure a CI/CD pipeline (continuous integration/continuous deployment) that integregates with our GitHub project code repository.
+This tutorial azure cloud project demonstrates how to create and deploy a basic web app using the azure portal or the CLI (command-line interface).
+We will use our azure account to creature a resource group, app service plan, and web app.
+Then we will configure a CI/CD pipeline (continuous integration/continuous deployment) that integrates with our GitHub project code repository.
 Our demo web app is a flask template and python web application.

-Watch the video tutorials and follow step-by-step instructions to learn how to create your own starter web app running on azure cloud using the azure portal.
-A second bonus video and instructions are shown that demonstrate quick start creation of a web app using the CLI (command line interface).
+Watch the video tutorials and follow step-by-step instructions to learn how to create your own starter web app running on the Azure cloud using the Azure portal.
+A second bonus video and instructions are shown that demonstrate the quick start creation of a web app using the CLI (command-line interface).

 ## Create an Azure Web App with the Azure Portal